fleetoise/hold-it.lol-fresh-mirror/README.md

 Upon installation, there is a page of options with descriptions to personalize your courtroom experience and pick only the features you like.

 It can be accessed by clicking the extension icon in the top right (you may need to pin it in the extensions list).
-(Option preview images are currently... placeholders)

 <details>
 <summary><i>A full list of features provided by the extension</i></summary>